CytoidCommunity/Cytoid-wiki/docs/en/about/cytoid_release_note.md

   - The in-game UI has been overhauled.
   - Players can download level in-game instead of having to access to CytoidIO.
   - Introduced new game modes: Event, Tiers, and Training.
-  - Supports up to 14 languages
+  - Supports up to 14 languages.

 ## 1.x.x